yandex-cloud/terraform-provider-yandex/website/docs/r/mdb_mongodb_cluster.html.markdown

   description in the official documentation.

 * `compressors` - (Optional) Specifies the default compressor(s) to use for communication between this mongod or mongos.
   Accepts array of compressors.
 Order matters.
-Available compressors: snappy, zlib, zstd.
-To disable network compression, set the value to disabled.
+Available compressors: snappy, zlib, zstd, disabled.
+To disable network compression, make "disabled" the only value.
   For more information, see the [net.Compression.Compressors](https://www.mongodb.com/docs/manual/reference/configuration-options/#mongodb-setting-net.compression.compressors) description in the official documentation.